jecklgamis/dropwizard-kotlin-example/README.md

 ## Running The App In Kubernetes

 This is an example Kubernetes deployment.
-Ensure you have working Kubernetes cluster and properly configured `kubectl` context (i.e `~/.kube/config`).
+Ensure you have a working Kubernetes cluster and properly configured `kubectl` context (i.e `~/.kube/config`).

 This deployment will:
 * use the `jecklgamis/dropwizard-kotlin-example` image from Docker Hub
-* create 2 pods and exposing both HTTP (8080) and HTTPS endpoints (8443)
+* create 2 pods and exposing both HTTP (8080) and HTTPS (8443) endpoints
 * create service with `LoadBalancer` type exposing ports HTTP (80) and HTTPS (443)

 #### Create pods and service: